 At Snaith Primary School we believe all learners are entitled to the same access to extra-curricular activities and are committed to making reasonable adjustments to ensure participation for all.
 Please contact us if your child has specific requirements for extra-curricular activities.

 What should I do if think my child may have Special Educational Needs?

 If you have any concerns regarding your child’s progress or well-being, then please speak to either your child’s class teacher or Miss Lorraine Timney (SENCO).

 You can contact us via:

 Assessing the Impact of Intervention

-The interventions used will be those that are proven to make a difference for most learners.
+The interventions used will be evidence based and those that are proven to make a difference for most learners.